Cloud vs On-Premise vs Hybrid: Choosing the Right Data Management Approach

 • Scalability: Scaling is challenging and requires considerable planning.
 You must anticipate growth and purchase hardware accordingly.

-• Availability and disaster Recovery: Achieving high availability and robust disaster recovery often requires complex and expensive configurations.
+• Availability and disaster recovery: Achieving high availability and robust disaster recovery often requires complex and expensive configurations.

 • Scalability: Cloud services can scale instantly to meet demand.
 You pay for what you use and can adjust resources as needed.